top of page

 Audrey Teo

-Communications and Fundraising Executive
+Communications and Insights Executive

 I was drawn to the child-centric approach and the way it centers joy in community work.
 The organisation's ability to build strong relationships and belonging while providing practical support feels really special.